-The alligator found in NYC was not the first.
-Here are other urban gators
+The Prospect Park Gator Was Not the First.
+Here Are Other Urban Gators.

 She was the sixth alligator that Animal Care Centers, a group that finds homes for abandoned and homeless animals, has helped to rescue in the city since 2018, according to Hansen.

-The alligators of New York
+The Alligators of New York

 The most recent cluster of alligator discoveries, according to Animal Care Centers, began in 2018 with Bobby, who was discovered in January on Staten Island by the Police Department’s gang unit.